rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 You win!
 ```

 Awesome!
-With one tiny last tweak, we can finish the guessing game: we're still
+With one tiny final tweak, you can finish the guessing game: recall
-printing out the secret number.
-That was good for testing, but it kind of ruins
+that the program is still printing out the secret number.
+That worked well for
-the game.
-Let's delete the `println!` that outputs the secret number.
-Here’s our
+testing, but it ruins the game.
+Let’s delete the `println!` that outputs the
-full, final code:
+secret number.
+Listing 2-5 shows the final code:

 Filename: src/main.rs